 16.9 UE procedure for receiving narrowband wake up signal

-A NB-IoT UE can be configured with up to two NWUS.
+A NB-IoT UE can be configured with up to two NWUS [14].
+A UE may assume that no more than one NWUS sequence is transmitted per NWUS resource at a given time.